 Jan.
 25, 2019 The DC Circuit rules that California and Oregon exceeded their authority under section 401 in the certification process for a set of hydroelectric dams on the Klamath River.
 Hoopa Valley Tribe v.
 FERC, No. 14-1271 (D.C.
 Cir.).

 April 10, 2019 President Trump issues EO 13868, the Executive Order on Promoting Energy Infrastructure and Economic Growth.
 Section 3 of the EO directs the EPA Administrator to review section 401 of the CWA and “EPA’s related regulations and guidance” to determine whether and how to adjust EPA regulations and guidance to ensure the efficient permitting of energy infrastructure.
-The Administrator is directed to focus on “the appropriate scope of water quality reviews,” “types of conditions that may be appropriate to include in a certification,” and “expectations for reasonable review times for various types of certification requests,” among other factors.
 Once the Administrator has completed this review, he is directed to then issue new guidance and consider new regulations on section 401 permitting.
-For more information on section 3 of EO 13868, see Ari Sillman’s (JD ‘21) summary here; see also our Tracker page on EO 13868 here.
+For more information on section 3 of EO 13868, see Ari Sillman’s (JD ‘21) summary here.

 June 7, 2019 EPA releases guidance pursuant to section 3 of EO 13868 clarifying timelines for state review, the agency’s interpretation of the scope of review and the information that can be considered.
 This guidance provides insight into the administration’s more limited view of the scope of states’ section 401 certification authority.

 Aug.
-26, 2019 A coalition of environmental groups, led by California Trout and Trout Unlimited, petitions the Supreme Court to review the DC Circuit decision, Hoopa Valley Tribe v.
-FERC, finding California and Oregon exceeded their 401 certification authority.
+26-Sept.
+27, 2019 A coalition of environmental groups, led by California Trout and Trout Unlimited, petitions the Supreme Court to review the DC Circuit decision.
+Hoopa Valley Tribe v.
+FERC, No. 19-257 (2019).
 A coalition of 21 states, led by Oregon, files a brief as amici curiae in support of the petitioners.

 Aug.
 28, 2019 The Federal Energy Regulatory Commission (FERC) issues an order determining that New York Department of Environmental Conservation waived its authority under section 401 to issue or deny a water quality certification for the Constitution Pipeline Project, based on the DC Circuit’s decision in Hoopa Valley Tribe v.
 FERC, No. 14-1271 (D.C.
 Cir.).
 The order also denied New York’s request for a stay, allowing the project to advance.